 For a list of current registration fees, visit this page.

-Montana Car Registration (Military and Non-Residents)
+Car Registration for Military and Non-Residents

 - Military Employees: Non-residents stationed in Montana may register their vehicles in their home state.
 If they hold a job outside the military, they must register their vehicles in Montana.

 - Non-Residents: Under the MCA 61-3-701 through 704, non-residents who have a job in-state must register.
 They should present their current out-of-state registration to the county treasurer’s office.
 Taxes or fees (in lieu of taxes) are due, along with registration fees (U.S. funds only).
 Non-residents may register by the calendar quarter.
-The vehicle must display the license plates from both its home state and from Montana.
+The vehicle must display the license plates from both its home state and Montana.

 Are you moving to Montana soon?
-Mesa Moving and Storage has affordable moving services in Colorado, Utah, Idaho, and Montana that can help with your relocation to the state.
-Our friendly professional movers will ensure your transition to the state is a smooth and easy one.
+Mesa Moving and Storage has affordable moving services across several locations that can help with your relocation.
+So whether you plan to relocate to our capital city of Helena or the carved valleys in Whitefish, our friendly professional movers will ensure your transition is a smooth and easy one.